DrMarc/slab/docs/hrtf.rst

         spatial_sounds[i].spectrum(axis=ax[i], low_cutoff=5000, show=False)
     plt.show()

 You can use the :meth:`~Sound.play` method of the sounds to listen to them - see if you can identify the virtual sound source position.
-If you will be able to do so depends on how similar your own HRTF is to that of the KEMAR.
-Your auditory system can get used to new HRTFs, so if you listen to the KEMAR recordings long enough you will eventually be able to localize them
+Your ability to do so depends on how similar your own HRTF is to that of the the KEMAR artificial head.
+Your auditory system can get used to new HRTFs, so if you listen to the KEMAR recordings long enough they will eventually produce virtual sound sources at the correct locations.

+Binaural filters from the KEMAR HRTF will impose the correct spectral profile, but no ITD.
+After applying an HRTF filter corresponding to an off-center direction, you should also apply an ITD corresponding to the direction using the :meth:`Binaural.azimuth_to_itd` and :meth:`Binaural.itd` methods.

+Finally, the HRTF filters are recorded only at certain locations (720, in case of KEMAR - plot the source locations to inspect them).
+You can interpolate a filter for any location covered by these sources with the :meth:`HRTF.interpolate` method.
+It triangulates the source locations and finds three sources that form a triangle around the requested location and interpolate a filter with a (barycentric) weighted average in the spectral domain.
+The resulting filter may not have the same overall gain, so remember to set the level of your stimulus after having applied the interpolated HRTF.